 This work was supported in part by the U.S. Office of Naval Research and US Naval Research Laboratory under Grants #N00014-18-1-1238, #N00173-16-1-G905 and #HPCM034125HQU.
-Research of Pattipati is also partially supported by a Space Technology Research Institutes grant (number 80NSSC19K1076) from NASA's Space Technology Research Grants Program.
+Research of Sidoti is supported by a Karles Fellowship Award at the Naval Research Laboratory in Monterey, CA. Research of Pattipati is also partially supported by a Space Technology Research Institutes grant (number 80NSSC19K1076) from NASA's Space Technology Research Grants Program.

 ABSTRACT The Kalman filter requires knowledge of the noise statistics; however, the noise covariances are generally unknown.
 Although this problem has a long history, reliable algorithms for their estimation are scant, and necessary and sufficient conditions for identifiability of the covariances are in dispute.
 We address both of these issues in this paper.
-We first present the necessary and sufficient condition for unknown noise covariance estimation; these conditions are related to the rank of a matrix involving the auto and cross-covariances of a weighted sum of innovations, where the weights are the coefficients of the the minimal polynomial of the closed-loop system transition matrix of a stable, but not necessarily optimal, Kalman filter.
+We first present the necessary and sufficient condition for unknown noise covariance estimation; these conditions are related to the rank of a matrix involving the auto and cross-covariances of a weighted sum of innovations, where the weights are the coefficients of the minimal polynomial of the closed-loop system transition matrix of a stable, but not necessarily optimal, Kalman filter.
 We present an optimization criterion and a novel six-step approach based on a successive approximation, coupled with a gradient algorithm with adaptive step sizes, to estimate the steady-state Kalman filter gain, the unknown noise covariance matrices, as well as the state prediction (and updated) error covariance matrix.
 Our approach enforces the structural assumptions on unknown noise covariances and ensures symmetry and positive definiteness of the estimated covariance matrices.
 We provide several approaches to estimate the unknown measurement noise covariance R via post-fit residuals, an approach not yet exploited in the literature.
 The validation of the proposed method on five different test cases from the literature demonstrates that the proposed method significantly outperforms previous state-of-the-art methods.
 It also offers a number of novel machine learning motivated approaches, such as sequential (one sample at a time) and mini-batch-based methods, to speed up the computations.